purescript-halogen/purescript-halogen/docs/guide/01-Rendering-Halogen-HTML.md

     ]
 ```

+Let's break down our Halogen HTML:

+1. Our Halogen code has the same shape as our ordinary HTML: a `div` containing an `input` and a `button`, which itself contains plain text.
+2. Properties move from key-value pairs inside the tags into an array of properties for the element.
+3. Child elements move from being inside an open and closing tag into an array of children, if the element supports children.

+Functions for writing properties in your HTML come from the `Halogen.HTML.Properties` module.
 You can see Halogen's emphasis on type safety displayed here.

 1. A text input can't have children, so Halogen doesn't allow the element to take further elements as an argument.